zheka-yarynych/bwt_test/README.md

-# It is web-site for BWT Group
+# It is web-site for BWT Group.